tyconsulting/blog.tyang.github.io/_posts/2019-09-08-configuring-azure-management-group-hierarchy-using-azure-devops.md

 <a href="https://blog.tyang.org/wp-content/uploads/2019/09/image-2.png"><img width="898" height="418" title="image" style="display: inline; background-image: none;" alt="image" src="https://blog.tyang.org/wp-content/uploads/2019/09/image_thumb-2.png" border="0"></a>

-For example, I have few Azure Sponsorship subs, the quota Id for those subs is “<em>Sponsored_2016-01-01</em>”, and my MSDN sub is “<em>MSDN_2014-09-01</em>”.
-An EA sub is “<em>EnterpriseAgreement_2014-09-01</em>”, and an Enterprise MSDN Dev/Test sub is “<em>MSDNDevTest_2014-09-01</em>”.
+For example, I have few Azure Sponsorship subs, the quota Id for those subs is "<em>Sponsored_2016-01-01</em>", and my MSDN sub is "<em>MSDN_2014-09-01</em>".
+An EA sub is "<em>EnterpriseAgreement_2014-09-01</em>", and an Enterprise MSDN Dev/Test sub is "<em>MSDNDevTest_2014-09-01</em>".

-Once you get the the subscription quota Id, you are able to build the regular expression for it. for example, a valid regex for enterprise sub can be “<strong><em>^EnterpriseAgreement_<em></em></strong>”, and for sponsorship sub: “<strong><em>^Sponsored_</em></em></strong>”.
+Once you get the the subscription quota Id, you are able to build the regular expression for it. for example, a valid regex for enterprise sub can be "<strong><em>^EnterpriseAgreement_<em></em></strong>", and for sponsorship sub: "<strong><em>^Sponsored_</em></em></strong>".

 <h4>Subscription placement rules</h4>

-if your “management” subscriptions are created as EA subs and have a naming convention of “sub-mgmt-xxxx” and you wish to place these subs into a management group called “mg-mgmt-root”, the rule can be something like:
+if your "management" subscriptions are created as EA subs and have a naming convention of "sub-mgmt-xxxx" and you wish to place these subs into a management group called "mg-mgmt-root", the rule can be something like:

 <pre language="JSON">{
     "subNameRegex": "^sub-mgmt-*",